How to break the sleep code by resting your head on a soft bag of buckwheat

 A pillow is rather straightforward.
 If you can stuff something in a pillowcase, you can call it a pillow.
 Technically, you could make a pillow out of shredded sneakers, but most are stuffed with down, feather, polyester fiberfill, shredded memory foam, shredded latex, wool, kapok, or any other synthetic material you can imagine.

 Buckwheat is a unique little seed.
-It takes hundreds of buckwheat husks to fill a pillow.
+It takes hundreds of buckwheat hulls to fill a pillow, often referred to as buckwheat hull fill.
 It’s the opposite of a down feather, which you might find in an elegant hotel.
 Imagine a photo of a gentle, fluffy down feather compared to a small, hard shell-like seed, and I expect nothing less than an exaggerated eye-roll.

 Even more confusing, buckwheat isn’t even a type of wheat.
 It’s a fruit seed, one of the world’s first domesticated crops, and originated in Southeast Asia more than five thousand years ago.